Community

-Every Sirona Urban project is built around place + community, and our three community commitments are how we put this principle into action.
+Every Sirona Urban project is built around community, and our three community commitments are how we put this principle into action.

 These commitments ensure that what we do contributes meaningfully to every community we work with.
 They are the basis for the numerous initiatives we have fostered, which have matured in their own right to help improve communities across Western Australia.